trust estate trust estate

 Examples lie in rents from trust estate-owned properties, dividends from trust-owned stocks, and interest from trust estate-owned bonds.
 Taxation on this income follows rules set by the Internal Revenue Service (IRS), presenting various income brackets.

-Below presents a simple markdown table illustrating these brackets for the year 2021:
+Below is a simple markdown table illustrating these brackets for the year 2021:

 Taxable Income Tax Rate